-During our visit to Walt Disney World last July, one thing stuck out: the complete and utter lack of crowds.
+During our visit to Walt Disney World last summer, one thing stuck out: the complete and utter lack of crowds.
 At the time, we assumed it was an anomaly, but wait time trends suggested otherwise.
 Even then, we assumed it was a one-off for last summer.
-However, if June 2017 has been any indication, last summer’s decline was not a one-off or anomaly: it’s the new normal in terms of Walt Disney World crowds.
+However, if June was any indication, last summer’s decline was not a one-off or anomaly: it’s the new normal in terms of Walt Disney World crowds.

 This is good news for those of you planning summer trips to Walt Disney World, as you should expect noticeably lighter crowds than what you would’ve experienced 3 years ago.
 It’s bad news for literally anyone else, as the decrease in summer attendance does not exist in a vacuum–it’s likely a redistribution of summer crowds to other months of the year, particularly fall.